djansr1408/AtariGamePong/README.md

 # *Policy gradients* method

-The idea behind this method is to learn approximatively optimal policy \pi.
+The idea behind this method is to learn approximatively optimal policy $$\pi$$.
 This is done using simple neural network presented on Figure 2.
 The network will calculate probabilities for going up/down based on the input.

 <p align="center">
 <img style="float: center;margin:0 auto; " align="center" src="./images/nn.png">
 <div align="center">
-Figure 2: Neural network simulating policy /pi
+Figure 2: Neural network simulating policy $$\pi$$
 </div>
 </p>